-In 2021, almost half (47.6%) of cases reporting problem opioid use reported ever injecting (any drug, not necessarily the current main problem drug); however, this should be interpreted in the context that injecting history was unknown for 10.9% of cases in this group.
-Data from the TDI show that in 2021, 31.0% of those treated for problem opioid use reported injecting as their primary route of administration.
-As in previous years, heroin represents almost 100% of the opioid drugs injected.
-See Section T1.5.3 in the Harms and harm reduction workbook for data on use of needle exchange programmes by injecting drug users in Ireland.
+In 2022, less than one-half (45.3%) of cases reporting problem opioid use reported ever injecting (any drug, not necessarily the current main problem drug); however, this should be interpreted in the context that injecting history was unknown for 13.5% of cases in this group.

-The most common routes of administration for cases entering treatment for problem opioid use are smoking (54.5%), followed by injecting (31.0%) and then eating (12.1%).
+In 2022, 28.1% of those treated for problem opioid use reported injecting as their primary route of administration.
+As in previous years, cases that reported heroin as a main problem represented almost 100% of the opioid cases that reported currently injecting.
+See Section T1.5.3 of the Harms and harm reduction workbook for data on use of needle exchange programmes by injecting drug users in Ireland.
+Also see Section T1.1.5 of the Harms and harm reduction workbook for data on naloxone administration for opioid overdose and injecting.

+The most common routes of administration for cases entering treatment for problem opioid use are smoking (56.2%), followed by injecting (28.1%) and then eating (12.5%).
 The overall trends for injecting and other routes of administration appear to be consistent with previous years.